Save money on Christmas NOW

 In my old job when I was on a lot more money I used to just blow the whole month’s spare cash on Christmas instead of putting it into savings, which is fair enough I suppose.

 But looking back it baffles me that I had around £1000 a month spare going into savings for our house, but still had a credit card with a balance of about £3000 on it.
-My logic was I could easily pay it off, which I did do regularly, but even so it seems completely illogical looking back.
+My thinking was I could easily pay it off, which I did do regularly, but even so it seems completely illogical looking back.
 The scary thing now is knowing just how “normal” this has become.
-According to this article from the money advice trust, over a third of Britons , (or almost 17 million people) will use some sort of credit this Christmas and figures suggest some still expect to be paying it off this time next year.
+According to the Money Advice Trust, over a third of Britons , (or almost 17 million people) will use some sort of credit this Christmas and figures suggest some still expect to be paying it off this time next year.
 Once you open your eyes to how crazy that seems, it is definitely more motivating to avoid credit by cutting out unnecessary costs.

 Create a budget and work out exactly how much you need